lifeasageek/morula/readme.md

 # Paper

-- [From Zygote to Morula: Fortifying Weakened ASLR on Android](http://www.cc.gatech.edu/~blee303/paper/morula.pdf), IEEE Symposium on Security and Privacy (Oakland) 2014
+- [From Zygote to Morula: Fortifying Weakened ASLR on Android](http://www.cc.gatech.edu/~blee303/paper/morula.pdf), published in IEEE Symposium on Security and Privacy (Oakland) 2014.

 # How to download Android and patch/build Morula
 Morula makes changes on three different repositories of Android 4.2.1, and forked github repositories for Morula are